100 Hard General Knowledge Trivia Quiz with Answers Printable

 Ireland

-68. What are geologic basins, submarine features associated with island arcs and subduction zones?
+68. What are geologic basins, and submarine features associated with island arcs and subduction zones?

 Back-arc basins